Yharnam: Design and setting

-The bulk of the city is laid out vertically, with the newer areas of the city having been built atop the old.
+The bulk of the city is laid out vertically, with the newer areas of the city having been built atop older areas.
 At the lowest level is Old Yharnam, a vestige of the city's past that was later burned and abandoned due to an outbreak of the Plague of Beasts.
 Above it lies Central Yharnam, its main population center, and the Cathedral Ward, the headquarters of the Healing Church.
 Alongside it exists Yahar'gul, the Unseen Village, run by the School of Mensis.
-At the highest levels of the city is the Upper Cathedral Ward, an area controlled by the Choir, a secretive branch of the Healing Church that seeks to contact the Great Ones; otherworldly alien entities.
+At the highest levels of the city is the Upper Cathedral Ward, an area controlled by the Choir, a secretive branch of the Healing Church that seeks to contact the Great Ones; otherworldly alien entities worshipped like gods.

 A twisted, dreamlike version of Yharnam also exists called the Hunter's Nightmare.
 Due to a curse placed upon them by inhabitants of a fishing hamlet they pillaged, Hunters are sent there "when drunk with blood" to eternally hunt beasts.
 The citizens of Yharnam are said to drink blood for recreational purposes as well as curative ones, with blood being more popular than alcohol.

 The Healing Church

-The primary social institution in Yharnam is the Healing Church, which is also the source of blood ministration, "a medical and spiritual practice that involves consuming special blood to heal illnesses and grow closer to the Healing Church's gods".
+The primary social institution in Yharnam is the Healing Church, which is also the source of blood ministration.
+It is described as "a medical and spiritual practice that involves consuming special blood to heal illnesses and grow closer to the Healing Church's gods".
+Founded by a group of academic elites, the actual religiosity of the organization is dubious, with scientific research taking precedent over spiritual worship.
 Despite the heavy use of Christian imagery in Yharnam's architecture, the Healing Church is contrasted from Christianity by its worship of "indifferent, malformed aliens" rather than "the image of a loving, personal God become man".
 This ultimately leads them to madness, as well as a "vast theological failure".

 Development

 The architecture of Yharnam is described as "pre-industrial European", and "a spiny bed of super-imposed structures".
-Representing "humanity’s collapse despite (or due to) its ambitions", the architecture of the city is Mannerist in style, with "bizarrely manipulated traditional elements".
+Representing "humanity's collapse despite (or due to) its ambitions", the architecture of the city is Mannerist in style, with "bizarrely manipulated traditional elements".